National Tramway Museum: Site history

 George Stephenson, the great railway pioneer, had a close connection with Crich and the present (2008) tramway follows part of the mineral railway he built to link the quarry with Ambergate.

 While building the North Midland Railway from Derby to Rotherham and Leeds, Stephenson had found rich coal seams in the Clay Cross area and he saw a new business opportunity.
 Crich was already well known for the quality of the limestone and Stephenson recognised that he could use the local coal and limestone to produce burnt lime for agricultural purposes, and then use the new railway to distribute it.
-Cliff Quarry, where the museum is now located, was acquired by Stephenson's company and to link the quarry with limekilns he had built at Ambergate, Stephenson constructed a gauge line – apparently the first metre gauge railway in the world.
+Cliff Quarry, where the museum is now located, was acquired by Stephenson's company and to link the quarry with lime kilns he had built at Ambergate, Stephenson constructed a gauge line – apparently the first metre-gauge railway in the world.
 Stephenson lived the last 10 years of his life in Chesterfield, often bringing visitors to Crich to see the mineral railway.
-He died in 1848 and is buried in Holy Trinity Church, Chesterfield.
+He died in 1848 and is buried at Holy Trinity Church, Chesterfield.

 Cliff Quarry remained in use until it closed in 1957/8, and shortly afterwards part of it was acquired for use by the museum.
 Other parts of the quarry, now known as Crich Quarry, reopened in the 1960s and was then operated by RMC and Tarmac.
 In 2000 ownership of the active quarry site was transferred to Bardon Aggregates, who closed the quarry in 2010.
 It remains closed.